puniverse/pulsar/docs/manual/core.md

 Running a `dosync` block inside a fiber is discouraged as it uses locks internally, but your mileage may vary.

 Promises are supported and encouraged, but you should not make use of `clojure.core/promise` to create a promise that's to be dereferenced in a fiber.
-Pulsar provides a different -- yet completely compatible -- form of promises, as you'll immediately see.
+Pulsar provides a different -- yet completely compatible -- form of promises, as you'll see soon.

+### Strands

+Before we continue, one more bit of nomenclature: a single flow of execution in Quasar/Pulsar is called a *strand*.
+To put it more simply, a strand is either a normal JVM thread, or a fiber.

+The strand abstraction helps you write code that works whether it runs in a fiber or not.
+For example, `(Strand/currentStrand)` returns the current fiber, if called from a fiber, or the current thread, if not. `(Strand/sleep millis)` suspends the current strand for a given number of milliseconds whether it's a fiber or a normal thread.
+Also, `join` works for both fibers and threads (although for threads `join` will always return `nil`).

-### Promises, Promises
+## Promises, Promises

 Promises, also known as dataflow variables, are an especially effective, and simple, concurrency primitive.